 Internships are available expressly for the purpose of furthering educational objectives.

-The Winter Internship Program is open to all high school and college-level students.
-We are now accepting applications for the winter semester.
-The deadline to apply is December 12th, 2022 at 5:00 pm EST. Interns will start on January 12th and end on May 15th.
+The Spring Internship Program is open to all high school and college-level students.
+We are now accepting applications for the spring term.
+The deadline to apply is December 8th, 2023 at 5:00 pm EST. Interns will start on January 10th and end on May 10th, 2024.

 Please note: When you submit a district office internship application, you are applying for both the Bridgeport and Stamford offices.
 The specific location of your internship will be decided by the intern selection staff based on a few factors, including commute time and the offices’ needs.